DcCoy/ArgoSCVs/README.txt

 becomes
 for i = 1:length(argo_lon)

-Before you begin, see open argo_scvs_master.m and view the header
+Before you begin, open argo_scvs_master.m and view the header

 Each file contains information at the top of the script, but a quick description of each file is given below:
 ####################################################################